Zara-Tyrer/MERNproject-partA/README.md

 - React client
 - Express Server

+Individuals then:
-Individuals then forked the repositories to individual accounts and cloned local
+- Forked the repositories to individual accounts
+- Cloned to local repository
+- Feature Branch is created
+- Regular commits pushed to feature branch in forked repository
+- Pull request is made to merge feature branch into central (original) respository

 ## Project Management - Trello Screenshots